arkovia/acts/arkovia-constitution-act.md

     - Citizens and EGI Leaders fulfil projects

 ## Part 6: Law System
-### Section 1: Acts
+### Section 1: Preamble
-#### Segment 1: Preamble
-Acts are Arkovia's form of law & legislation.
-Law can be drafted by any citizens and when approved by the Arksembly or the Genesis Council, they become legally binding.
+Arkovia's form of law & legislation are **Acts**.
+Acts can be drafted by any citizens and when approved by the Arksembly or the Genesis Council, they become legally binding.

 ### Section 2: Hierarchy of Legislation
 #### Segment 1: Introduction